-- Assistance to a school that is comparable to the kinds of assistance provided to a school by the Department under the Direct Lending program, as identified by the Department in public announcements, such as a notice in the Federal Register. - Support of, and participation in, a school's or guarantor's student aid or financial literacy-related outreach activities, as long as the name of the entity that developed and paid for any materials is provided to the participants and the lender does not promote its student loan or other products. - Meals, refreshments, and receptions that are reasonable in cost and scheduled in conjunction with training, meeting or conference events, if those meals, refreshments, or receptions are open to all training, meeting, or conference attendees. - Toll-free numbers for use by the school or others to obtain information about FFELP loans and free data transmission service for the school to use in electronically submitting applicant loan information or student status information or confirmation data. - A reduced origination fee when permitted by statute. - A reduced interest rate. - Payment of the federal default fee on behalf of the FFELP borrower. - A premium payment to another lender for the purchase of a loan. - Other benefits to a borrower under a repayment incentive program that requires, at a minimum, one or more scheduled payments in order to receive or retain the benefit. - Benefits under a loan forgiveness program for public service or other targeted purposes approved by the Department, provided these benefits are not marketed to secure loan applications or loan guarantees. - Items of nominal value to schools, school-affiliated organizations, and to borrowers that are offered as a form of generalized marketing or advertising, or to create good will.
+Assistance to a school that is comparable the kinds of assistance provided to a school by the Department under the Direct Lending program, as identified by the Department in public announcements, such as a notice in the Federal Register.

-• Other services identified by the Department through a public announcement, such as a notice in the Federal Register.
+- Support of, and participation in, a school's or guarantor's student aid or financial literacy-related outreach activities as long as the name of the entity that developed and paid for any materials is provided to the participants and the lender does not promote its student loan or other products. - Meals, refreshments, and receptions that are reasonable in cost and scheduled in conjunction with training, meeting or conference events, if those meals, refreshments, or receptions are open to all training, meeting, or conference attendees. - Toll-free numbers for use by the school or others to obtain information about FFELP loans and free data transmission service for the school to use in electronically submitting applicant loan information or student status information or confirmation data. - A reduced origination fee when permitted by statute. - A reduced interest rate. - Payment of the federal default fee on behalf of the FFELP borrower. - A premium payment to another lender for the purchase of a loan. - Other benefits to a borrower under a repayment incentive program that requires, at a minimum, one or more scheduled payments in order to receive or retain the benefit provided these benefits are not marketed to secure loan applications or loan guarantees. - Benefits under a loan forgiveness program for public service or other targeted purposes approved by the Department, provided these benefits are not marketed to secure loan applications or loan guarantees. - Items of nominal value to schools, school-affiliated organizations, and to borrowers that are offered as a form of generalized marketing or advertising, or to create good will. - Other services identified by the Department through a public announcement, such as a notice in the Federal Register.

-The Manual has also been revised to define "applications" for this section to include the FAFSA, and FFELP Master Promissory Notes and application and promissory notes.
-In addition, the Manual has been revised to define "other benefits" for purposes of clarifying prohibited lender activities, as including but not limited to preferential rates for, or access to the lender's other financial products, computer hardware or non-loan processing or non-financial aid-related software at below market rental or purchase cost, or printing and distribution of college catalogs and other materials at reduced or no cost.
+The Manual is also updated to define "other benefits" for purposes of clarifying prohibited lender activities, as including but not limited to preferential rates for or access to the lender's other financial products, computer hardware or non-loan processing or non-financial aid-related software at below market rental or purchase cost, or printing and distribution of college catalogs and other materials at reduced or no cost.